-BIO 501 Environmental Science (3 hours).
+BIO 501 (3) Environmental Science .
 An introductory course for non-major graduate students dealing with the science of the environment and man's relationships through political, social, economic, and ethical processes.

-BIO 506 Human Environments and Natural Systems (3 hours).
+BIO 506 (3) Human Environments and Natural Systems .
 Emphasis placed on fundamental problems that confront man from day to day.
 Topics among others for discussion are ecology, population, energy, food, and transportation and land pollution.

-BIOL 506 Human Environments and Natural Systems Lab (1 hour).
+BIOL 506 (1) Human Environments and Natural Systems Lab.
 Selected laboratory exercises, visiting lectures and field trips are designed to provide a broad view of applications and concepts in environmental science.

-BIO 507 Biology for Elementary Teachers.
-(3 hours) Prerequisites: None.
+BIO 507 (3) Biology for Elementary Teachers.
+Prerequisites: None.
 The application of biological procedures and techniques at the elementary school level with emphasis on selected topics in biology.

-BIOL 507 Biology for Elementary Teachers Laboratory.
-(1 hour) Prerequisite: BIO 101.
+BIOL 507 (1) Biology for Elementary Teachers Laboratory.
+Prerequisite: BIO 101.
 Laboratory designed to expand and illustrate subject-matter areas stressed in BIO 507.

-BIO 508 Fundamentals of Electron Microscopy.
-(4 hours) Prerequisites: Senior, graduate level, and consent of instructor.
+BIO 508 (4) Fundamentals of Electron Microscopy.

+Prerequisites: Senior, graduate level, and consent of the instructor.
 To introduce the students to the techniques of electron microscopy so that they may be able to initiate their own biological investigations.
 Emphasis will be placed on laboratory work.

-BIO 509 General Genetics.
-(4 hours) Prerequisite; BIO 318.
-A study of the principal concepts of heredity to include the application of classical and modem genetics.
+BIO 509 (4) General Genetics.
+Prerequisite; BIO 318.
+A study of the principal concepts of heredity to include the application of classical and modern genetics.

-BIO 511 Biostatistics.
-(3 hours) This course is designed for students in biological sciences with no advanced training in mathematics.
+BIO 511 (3) Biostatistics.
+This course is designed for students in biological sciences with no advanced training in mathematics.
 Basic concepts in statistical methods and experimental techniques and their general applicability in biology will be stressed.